-Apollo Peak makes a line of beverages that are for your pets.
-These include alcohol-free wines for cats and dogs and a line of craft beer for your dogs.
+Apollo Peak makes a line of beverages that are for your pets which includes alcohol-free wines for cats.
 Look for their cat offerings if you want to create a unique dining experience for your furry friends.

 Apollo Peak Cat Wine